UPLME: Uncertainty-Aware Probabilistic Language Modelling for Robust Empathy Regression: Experiments and Results

 \subsection{Ablation Study}

+To better understand the contribution of each component and hyperparameters of UPLME, we analyse model performance on both NewsEmp24 and EmpStories test sets under different configurations as reported in \Cref{tab:ablation}.
+As demonstrated in \emph{Theme A}, when both penalty and alignment losses are removed ($\lambda_{1,2}=0$), performance drops substantially across most metrics in both datasets.
+Adding only the penalty loss ($\lambda_1=1, \lambda_2=0$) yields the largest improvement.
+The alignment loss alone ($\lambda_1=0, \lambda_2=1$ improves calibration (lower median CAL) but contributes less to empathy prediction performance in the NewsEmp dataset.
+A plausible explanation is that, while alignment between articles and essays is theoretically grounded, each article is paired with multiple essays that often correspond to different empathy scores, which weakens the consistency of this assumption.

-\Cref{tab:ablation} reports performance on the NewsEmpathy24 test set with varying components and hyperparameters of our UPLME framework.
-Among different loss components, the penalty loss shows the highest contribution.
-The variational model ensembling ($T=4$) demonstrates better performance than a single forward pass with no ensembling ($ T=1$).
-Finally, data augmentation shows performance improvements over no augmentation.
+\emph{Theme B} shows that, overall, variational model ensembling with $T=4$ demonstrates better performance than a single forward pass with no ensembling ($T=1$) and ensembling with $T=\{2,3,5\}$.
+In \emph{Theme C}, data augmentation shows performance improvements over no augmentation in both datasets.

+While we primarily demonstrated the effectiveness of UPLME using the RoBERTa PLM, \Cref{tab:ablation} \emph{Theme D} shows that UPLME is independent of the specific PLM choice.
+RoBERTa is replaced by ModernBERT or DeBERTa, which work without any modification to the UPLME framework, suggesting that UPLME can be readily adapted to various transformer-based encoders.
+RoBERTa yields the highest scores, which supports the general consensus that RoBERTa has become the most popular PLM in the empathy computing literature \citep{hasan2025empathy}.